mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-02.md

 managed objects at a conceptual level, independent of any specific implementations or protocols used to transport the data.
-The degree of specificity (or detail) of the abstractions defined in the information model depends on the modeling needs of its designers.
+The degree of specificity (or detail) of the abstractions defined in the information model depends on the modelling needs of its designers.
 In order to make the overall design as clear as possible, an information model should hide all protocol and implementation details.
 Another important characteristic of an information model is that it defines relationships between managed objects."

-**An information model**, typically expressed in a language such as Unified Modeling Language (UML) do not generate the full APIs, as it lacks some of the implementation- and protocol-specific details; for example, rules that explain how to map managed objects onto lower-level protocol constructs.
+**An information model**, typically expressed in a language such as Unified modelling Language (UML) do not generate the full APIs, as it lacks some of the implementation- and protocol-specific details; for example, rules that explain how to map managed objects onto lower-level protocol constructs.